Bruna-Portilho/BP-Rossmann-Sales-Model/README.md

 ![image](https://user-images.githubusercontent.com/85244180/135654921-1fa910a1-a495-4036-bd7b-54d2569461d3.png)

-Although the Ranndom Forest Regressor Model presented better performance, this model usually requires a large amount of space on the server in deploy step, generating a significant cost increase for the company.
+Although the Random Forest Regressor Model presented better performance, this model usually requires a large amount of space on the server in deploy step, generating a significant cost increase for the company.
 Therefore, it was choosen the XGBoost Regressor Model, which after the hyperparameter fine tuning presented similar performance and requires less space on the server, generating a lower cost for the company.

 # Model performance vs Business values

-It was possible to calculate in addition to sales predction, also the prediction for the worst and the best scenario.
+In addition to overall sales prediction, it was also calculated the sales prediction for the worst and the best scenario.

 **Model with XGBoost Regression**